Proforma invoice: what it is, when and how to use it

 Is it OK to pay a pro forma invoice?

-You should not pay a pro forma invoice because it is not a binding agreement and the price may still change.
-Wait until you receive an official sales invoice.
+Wait for the official sales invoice before making payment.
+A pro forma invoice is not a binding agreement and the price may still change.

 What are the advantages of pro forma invoices?

-The three main advantages of the pro forma invoice are that:
+The three main advantages of pro forma invoices are:

-• you can easily make changes to the products, services and costs listed without having to edit your business accounts
+- allow flexibility: make changes to products, services, and costs without affecting your business accounts

 What is an invoice?